From Massacre to All Kinds of People

 Heading South

 The next morning, Jane and Ned walk along the river to find a place where they can pass.
-They stop when they hear voices, but realizing that they are black voices, they approach.
-When the blacks see them, everyone freezes.
+They stop when they hear voices, but realizing that they are Black voices, they approach.
+When the Black people see them, everyone freezes.
 But when Jane asks if they are in Ohio, they all burst out laughing.
-The blacks are with a white woman who fled her plantation in Louisiana during the war to hide in Texas.
+The Black people are with a white woman who fled her plantation in Louisiana during the war to hide in Texas.
 She is now returning to see about her land.
 The white woman tells Jane to go back to her plantation.
 Jane describes how her master beat her mother to death.
 The white woman gives Jane and Ned some meat and hot food and invites them to return with her to her plantation, because she never beat her slaves.
 Jane refuses to listen and explains that she is going to find the Yankee soldier Mr. Brown in Ohio.
 The white woman explains that Jane will need to take a ferry to cross the river, which requires money, and that she should really just stay with them.
 Jane is obstinate and refuses.
 As she leaves with Ned, she sees that the white woman is crying.

 Shelter for a Night

 Jane and Ned soon find the ferry on the river and try to get on it.
 The captain forces them off since they have no money, so Jane and Ned just sit by it all day long.
 After many hours, a white man with a horse approaches and sees them.
 When they tell him that they want to cross, he takes them across.
 Jane explains about leaving her plantation and desire to get to Ohio.
 The white man is an investigator for the Freedom Bureau and he comes from New York.
 He tells Jane that Louisiana will soon be as free as Ohio, so she might as well stay.
 He knows where they can spend the night anyhow and takes them to a big house.
-A black woman meets them at the door and shows Jane and Ned a boys and girls dormitory.
+A Black woman meets them at the door and shows Jane and Ned a boys and girls dormitory.
 The woman feeds them, forces them to bathe, and puts them to sleep.
 Jane tells Ned before they lie down that they are going to leave tomorrow.

 All Kinds of People

 A white man enters before they sleep and makes everyone get on their knees to pray.
 As Jane tries to sleep, she hears voices from the boys' dormitory and rushes over.
 A boy tried to grab the flint Ned has carried around, but Ned fought back and now the other boy had a knot on his forehead.
 The white man returns and wants to take Ned's flint away, but Jane argues with him so he leaves it.
 He orders them all back to bed.
 The next morning they dress, wash, and eat.
 When Jane learns that they have to learn their ABCs before playing, she decides that she is leaving.
 She grabs Ned and their bundles.
 When the white man asks her where she is going, she says Ohio.
-The man, the black woman, and the other children all watch them walk away.
+The man, the Black woman, and the other children all watch them walk away.
 As Jane and Ned walk, they soon come upon a group of Yankee soldiers.
-Jane sees two black soldiers and asks about Mr. Brown.
+Jane sees two Black soldiers and asks about Mr. Brown.
 There is a Brown at the camp, so Jane forces her way over to his tent and eventually goes inside.
 This Brown however, is Colonel Brown and not the one she met.
 He asks her a few questions, but she leaves quickly with Ned.
 Ned and she continue to walk and later that day Jane asks a poor white woman for some water.
-The woman says miserable things about "niggers" and the fact that the Yankees ruined her house, but pours water into their hands anyhow.
+The woman says miserable things about "n*****" and the fact that the Yankees ruined her house, but pours water into their hands anyhow.
 Jane and Ned walk East until sundown, then sleep.

 Analysis

 These chapters jump into the beginning of Jane's odyssey in the days after slavery.
 The appearance of the Patrollers and the death of her acquaintances leave Jane on her own with the exception of the very young Ned.
-The violence of the Patrollers testifies to the violence experienced by blacks after slavery.
+The violence of the Patrollers testifies to the violence experienced by Black people after slavery.
 Their deaths are tragic given the fact that they have just been freed.
 The way that Gaines focuses upon Big Laura during the incident further increases the poignancy of the crime.
 Big Laura dies holding her infant daughter in her arms.
 When Jane sees them, she initially takes the baby out of Big Laura's arms to bury it, but decides that Big Laura looked more sad with nothing to hold and places it back.
 Jane and Ned's reaction to the deaths demonstrates the way in which they have become accustomed to violence at a very young age.
 Both of them stay hidden and quiet when the Patrollers arrive and Jane reflects that even though young, Ned made not as sound "as if he knew that death was just a footstep away."